Arkansas Laws on Service Dogs and Emotional Support Animals

 Which Service Animals Are Covered in Arkansas?

-Under the ADA, a service animal is a dog or miniature horse that has been trained to perform tasks or do work for the benefit of a person with a disability.
-The tasks or work the animal does must be directly related to the person's disability.
+Under the ADA, a service animal is a dog or miniature horse that's trained to perform tasks or do work for the benefit of a person with a disability.
+The tasks or work your service animal does must be directly related to your disability.
 Service animals include guide dogs, hearing dogs, and these animals as well:

-• allergen alert animals, which let their handlers know of foods or other substances that could be dangerous (such as peanuts).
+• allergen alert animals, which can detect the presence of foods or other substances (like peanuts) that could be dangerous to their handlers.

-While Arkansas state law defines service animals as animals that are specially trained to do work or tasks for someone with a disability, the law only applies to people with visual, hearing, or other physical disabilities.
-It appears that people whose service animals assist them with psychiatric or mental disabilities are not protected by state law.
-Remember, though, that public places must comply with both state law and the ADA, which does apply to psychiatric service dogs and other service animals that assist people with mental and psychiatric disabilities.
+But the Arkansas law only applies to people with visual, hearing, or other physical disabilities.
+It appears that those whose service animals assist them with psychiatric or mental disabilities aren't protected by state law.
+But remember that public places in Arkansas must also comply with the ADA, which does cover psychiatric service dogs and other service animals that assist those with mental, cognitive, or psychiatric disabilities.

 • streets and highways